The mission of deadCenter Film is to inspire, promote, and celebrate creativity and community through film.

 SHORTS PROGRAMMER

 Paris Burris is a Chickasaw and Choctaw filmmaker and programmer in Oklahoma City.
 After obtaining a bachelor's degree in journalism from the University of Oklahoma in 2016, she spent some years in the field telling stories of harsh realities.
 But she soon realized her true passion as a storyteller was in telling stories of fictional realities.
 Now, she makes independent films with her friends, and is an unabashed cinephile who loves discovering and sharing underseen films.
-She also runs Femme Film, a monthly series that screens movies made by femmes for free to the Oklahoma community.
+She also runs Femme Film, a film series that screens movies made by femmes for free to the Oklahoma community.

 • Laron M. Chapman